tdeekens/promster/readme.md

 ### Registering custom metrics

-All metrics (both the built-in ones and any you add) live on `prom-client`'s single global registry.
+All metrics (both the built-in ones and any you add) live on `@prometheus-io/client`'s single global registry.
 Registering a metric whose name already exists throws `A metric with the name <name> has already been registered.`.
 This can happen when a metric-defining module is evaluated more than once, for instance when a bundler or package manager ships duplicate physical copies of a package.

 To register custom metrics safely, use the `createHistogram`, `createCounter`, `createGauge` and `createSummary` helpers.
 They return the already registered metric instead of throwing on a second registration (the first registration wins):